Hans Reck

 Hans Gottfried Reck (24 January 1886 - 4 August 1937) was a German volcanologist and paleontologist.
-In 1913 he was the first to discover an ancient skeleton of a human in the Olduvai Gorge, in what is now Tanzania.
+In 1913, he was the first to discover an ancient skeleton of a human in the Olduvai Gorge, in what is now Tanzania.
 The fossil elephant Palaeoloxodon recki discovered at the same site is named after him.
 He collaborated with Louis Leakey in a return expedition to the site in 1931.

 Birth and education

 Reck was born into a military family in Würzburg, Bavaria on 24 January 1886.
-He attended the universities of Wurzburg and Berlin, where he studied natural history and became deeply interested in volcanoes.
-In 1910 he received his PhD from Munich and spent time at the University College in London.
+He attended the University of Würzburg and the Friedrich Wilhelm University of Berlin, where he studied natural history and became deeply interested in volcanoes.
+In 1910, he received his PhD from the Ludwig-Maximilians-Universität München and spent time at the University College London.